Catskill Mountaineer

 There are a few steep sections with ledges.
 But, they are not too bad.
 This is the most difficult ledge, which isn't that difficult.

 As you get down towards Hawkeye, you want to keep closer to the rim of the Amphitheater.
 If you drift too far away from the Rim, you will get stuck wading through Mountain Laurel.
 They are quite thick near Hawkeye Ledge.
-Once you get the the Mountain Laurel, move close to the rim of the Amphitheater to avoid the difficult wading throught the Mountain laurel.
+Once you get the the Mountain Laurel, move close to the rim of the Amphitheater to avoid the difficult wading through the Mountain laurel.

 view of kaaterskill amphitheater from hawkeye ledge